copenlu/nle_faithfulness/README.md

 # nle_faithfulness
-Repository for the paper "Faithfulness Tests for Natural Language Explanations"
+Code for the the paper "Faithfulness Tests for Natural Language Explanations" will be uploaded shortly.